quantumlib/Cirq/docs/google/devices.md

 devices.
 Be sure to check with your sponsor or in the device specification to see if it is available on the processor you are using.

 This gate is equivalent to FSimGate(0, π).
+It has an approximate duration of 26ns.

 #### FSim gateset